 When horticultural magnate James Wattie entered his horse Even Stevens in the Melbourne Cup race in 1962, a sound system was installed in the Wattie’s factory in Hastings, so workers could listen to the race.
 Once it started work ceased, and the hotels in Hastings stopped serving beer.
 Even Stevens won, and when Wattie arrived back in town he booked out a hotel and shouted his entire staff a celebratory drink.

 Horse racing was another popular early sport.
 Most 19th-century settlements had annual race meetings, often during the Christmas–New Year period.
 The first formal meeting in Hawke’s Bay was held at Clive in 1856.
 Horse breeding and training became popular with runholders.
-Stud farms devoted to breeding racehorses sprang up around Hastings, which was still a popular spot for this activity in the 2010s.
+Stud farms devoted to breeding racehorses sprang up around Hastings, which was still a popular place for this activity in the 2010s.

 Tramping, walking and cycling

 The inland mountain ranges are popular tramping (hiking) spots.
 The Department of Conservation manages more than 40 tracks within the regional conservancy, which is centred on the Ruahine and Kaweka forest parks and Te Urewera.
 Tracks also follow the coastline.
-Endurance events take advantage of this environment and are held around the peaks of Havelock North, Esk Valley, and between Lake Waikaremoana and Wairoa.
+Endurance events take advantage of this environment and are held around the peaks of Havelock North, in Esk Valley, and between Lake Waikaremoana and Wairoa.

 Walking and cycling tracks are located in urban centres and some rural areas.
+A walking track created on Te Mata Peak in 2017 was closed after objections that it compromised the special character of the area

 In 2002 Rotary clubs began building walking and cycling paths in the Napier and Hastings area.
 Heritage trails suitable for walkers are found from Mōrere in the north to Woodville in the south.